jmfranck/acert.github.io/VirtualBox/checkin.md

 ### For Presenters

-Have you tested your software presentation on the projector in PSB 120 (see XXX)
+Have you tested your software presentation on the projector in PSB 120 (please see Art for more info).